dwiel/graphcore/readme.md

 })
 ```

-This query will find users whose location is currently under 30 degrees, and
+This query will find users in locations where the temperature is currently
-return you a URL to their gravatar profile and a list of the names of the
+under 30 degrees, and return you a URL to their gravatar profile and a list of
-books they have.
+the names of the books they have.
+This query will hit a SQL database and two
+3rd party libraries.
+If you decide that a user's books should no longer be
+stored in a SQL database, your queries can remain the same.
+The new graphcore
+environment can be setup to map that relationship to a different database or
+service instead.

 ### Comparison with Falcor